Alerovere/WALIS_Help/README.md

-# ReadTheDocs help for the World Atlas of Last Interglacial Shorelines
+# Field descriptions for the World Atlas of Last Interglacial Shorelines database
 This repository contains the markdown files used to compile the help for WALIS, the World Atlas of Last Interglacial Shorelines.

 [![Documentation Status](https://readthedocs.org/projects/walis-help/badge/?version=latest)](https://walis-help.readthedocs.io/en/latest/?badge=latest)